slivingston/rrgstar/README.md

 The library consists of .h and .hpp header files.
 It does not require compilation a priori.
 To compile the example code, go into the following folder:

-    trunk/examples/
+    examples/

 where you can find all the examples.
 Type `make` in the folder that contains the particular example you would like to execute.
 This should compile the part of the library required by that example.
+Alternatively, to build all of the "standalone" examples (i.e., those not depending on libbot),

+    make all

 Compiling libbot extensions